 Violation of Dress Code

+To avoid loss of instructional time, students will not be allowed to call parents/guardians to acquire a change of clothing.
 Students who violate the dress code will be sent to the clinic to change into school provided clothing and be subject to the following disciplinary actions:

 - First Offense: change of clothing, parent called by administration